ricardojoserf/NativeBypassCredGuard/README.md

 ## References

-- [Revisiting a Credential Guard Bypass](https://itm4n.github.io/credential-guard-bypass/) by [itm4n](https://x.com/itm4n) - A great analysis from which I took the pattern to search the .text section of the DLL.
+- [Revisiting a Credential Guard Bypass](https://itm4n.github.io/credential-guard-bypass/) by [itm4n](https://x.com/itm4n) - A great analysis from which I took the pattern to search the .text section of the DLL

-- [WDigest: Digging the dead from the grave](https://neuralhax.github.io/wdigest-digging-the-dead-from-the-grave) by [neuralhax](https://twitter.com/neuralhax) - An amazing blog that proves it is possible to use other values for *g_fParameter_UseLogonCredential*, I didn't test it for now but you can play with its value with the variable *useLogonCredential_Value* in Program.cs.
+- [WDigest: Digging the dead from the grave](https://neuralhax.github.io/wdigest-digging-the-dead-from-the-grave) by [neuralhax](https://twitter.com/neuralhax) - An amazing blog that proves it is possible to use other values for *g_fParameter_UseLogonCredential*, I didn't test it yet but you can play with the variable *useLogonCredential_Value*

-- [Exploring Mimikatz - Part 1 - WDigest](https://blog.xpnsec.com/exploring-mimikatz-part-1/) by [xpn](https://x.com/_xpn_) - Blog post reverse-engineering explaining how WDigest credential caching works.
+- [Exploring Mimikatz - Part 1 - WDigest](https://blog.xpnsec.com/exploring-mimikatz-part-1/) by [xpn](https://x.com/_xpn_) - Fantastic blog post reverse-engineering and explaining WDigest credential caching